blues/app-accelerators/60-lone-worker-panic-fall-detection-beacon/README.md

 The LIS3DH's SDO/SA0 pin sets the I²C address.
 Leave it unconnected or pulled to GND for address 0x18 (the firmware default).
 The DRV2605L address (0x5A) is fixed; no conflict.

-## 5. Notehub Setup
+## 5. Notehub Setup and Configuration

+**Detailed walkthrough for first-time users:**

-1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into the firmware as `PRODUCT_UID`.
+1. **Create a project.** Sign up at [notehub.io](https://notehub.io).
+Click **Create a Project** → name it (e.g., "Lone Worker Beacons") → select your region → confirm.
+Copy the **ProductUID** displayed on the project details card.
+Paste this into `firmware/lone_worker_beacon_helpers.h` as the `PRODUCT_UID` macro value before flashing.

-2. **Claim the Notecard.** Power the beacon; on first cellular or satellite session the Notecard associates with your project automatically.
+2. **Claim the Notecard.** Power the beacon with a Notecard inserted and provisioned SIM.
+On first cellular or satellite session the Notecard associates with your project automatically.
+Verify in Notehub: navigate to **Devices** → click on your device's UID — it should appear within 30–90 seconds.

 3. **Complete the Starnote first-light sequence.** Before satellite transmission is possible, the Notecard must complete at least one successful cellular or WiFi sync.
 This is how the Notecard delivers the compact template definitions to Notehub.
 Follow the [Starnote for Skylo Quickstart](https://dev.blues.io/quickstart/starnote-quickstart/) to verify the Starnote connection and confirm satellite transport is functional before deploying.

 4. **Create a Fleet per region or team.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
 A natural structure is one fleet per crew or site — all devices in a fleet share the same detection thresholds, with per-device worker ID overrides.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can route a device to a different fleet automatically based on its reported location if workers cross territories.

 5. **Set environment variables.** All variables below are optional; firmware defaults apply until overridden.
-Values set in Notehub are pushed to the Notecard's local environment cache on the next inbound sync (default every 2 hours).
-The firmware reads that cache on the same 2-hour schedule — env var changes can take up to 4 hours to reach the host after being set in Notehub (Notehub → Notecard cache: up to 2 hours; Notecard cache → host: up to the next `env.get` poll, also 2 hours).
+To set an env var in Notehub: open your project → **Devices** tab → click your device → **Environment** → **Fleet Environment** (applies to all devices in the fleet) or **Device Environment** (overrides fleet settings for this device alone) → add key-value pairs.
+Values propagate to the Notecard's local cache on the next inbound sync (default every 2 hours), then to the host on the following `env.get` poll (also up to 2 hours).
+Total propagation time: up to 4 hours.
 No re-flashing is required.

    | Variable | Default | Purpose |
    |---|---|---|